-- 1.1 Pursuant to Regulation 17 of the Civil Aviation Regulations, the issue of a CMR provides evidence that, at the date of issue, the aircraft was in compliance with the requirements of the maintenance schedule approved by the DCA, that all modifications and inspections classified as mandatory had been satisfied, that defects entered in the technical log had been rectified or deferred in accordance with approved procedures and that all CRS had been issued in accordance with the Mauritius Airworthiness Requirements.
-A copy of the current CMR must be carried on board the aircraft to which it relates. - 1.2 CMR signatories work on behalf of approved organisations and as such, approved organisations must have procedures established as to how the signatory will comply with the requirement.
+- 1.1 Pursuant to Regulation 17 of the Civil Aviation Regulations, the issue of a CMR provides evidence that, at the date of issue, the aircraft was in compliance with the requirements of the maintenance schedule approved by the DCA, that all modifications and inspections classified as mandatory had been satisfied, that defects entered in the technical log had been rectified or deferred in accordance with approved procedures and that all CRS had been issued in accordance with the Mauritius Airworthiness Requirements. - 1.2 CMR signatories work on behalf of approved organisations and as such, approved organisations must have procedures established as to how the signatory will comply with the requirement.
 For instance it may be acceptable for the signatory to accept authorised reports from various sections and rely on "no adverse comments" from quality audits, but he must have the right of access, questions and query to any relevant information, including quality audits, in order to carry out his task.
 It would be untenable if the signatory accepted reports without question from a reliability group if there were critical quality audits on that group of which he was not aware.
 In the absence of specific procedures, full access to all records will be required. - 1.3 The CMR signatory shall be given access to such information as is necessary in order that he may carry out his obligations.
 It is therefore incumbent on the CMR signatory that he does research the records to the extent necessary to confidently issue the CMR.
 Thus the following records must be at his disposal: the maintenance programme, the technical log, technical records and mandatory information like Airworthiness Directives.